Spectral Appearance of Self-gravitating Disks Powered by Stellar Objects: Universal Effective Temperature in the Optical Continuum and Application to Little Red Dots: Summary and Discussion

 \subsection{Stellar Evolution in Quasar Disks}

 Finally, we comment that our model naturally appeals to more detailed studies of stellar evolution in AGN disks \citep{Cantiello2021,Dittmann2021,Wang2021,AliDib2023,ChenRenDai2023,WangJM2023,Fan2024,Liu2024,ChenLin2024,Xu2025}, a line of work that has largely developed independently of galactic-scale star formation studies.
-In particular, complicated local processes like fragmentation, accretion, stellar winds, and compositional mixing in AGN stars determine their initial and equilibrium mass functions, which in turn directly regulate both the effective radiative efficiency $\epsilon$ and the prominence of a UV continuum from stellar emission.
-A self-consistent treatment of the thermal equilibrium of massive star-heated, self-gravitating disks will ultimately require a new generation of radiation-hydrodynamic simulations, analogous in spirit to simulations of star formation and feedback on galactic scales \citep[e.g.][]{KimOstriker2017}, but incorporating sink-particle prescriptions tailored to the unique properties of AGN stars and informed by detailed studies of local stellar evolution physics \citep{Chen2024,ChenJiangGoodman2025}.
+A self-consistent treatment of the thermal equilibrium of massive-star-heated, self-gravitating disks will ultimately require a new generation of radiation-hydrodynamic simulations, analogous in spirit to simulations of star formation and feedback on galactic scales \citep[e.g.][]{KimOstriker2017}, but incorporating sink-particle prescriptions tailored to AGN stars and informed by detailed numerical studies.
 To capture spectral diagnostics such as line emission and Balmer features, radiative transfer calculations may also need to move beyond the gray approximation toward multi-group treatments that resolve the multi-frequency vertical transport of radiation from the disk midplane to the photosphere.
-These directions represent natural extensions of the existing literature on stellar evolution and feedback in AGN disks and provide a pathway toward more predictive, observation-related studies of the appearance of stellar population in quasar disks.